 The demand for effective treatments with minimal side effects has led to a renewed interest in traditional medicines.
 Curcumin, a secondary metabolite derived from the spice turmeric, has been used in Ayurvedic medicine for centuries to treat a variety of conditions, including inflammation, cancer, and infections [11].

 The widespread use of dichlorvos, an organophosphate insecticide, in both domestic and agricultural contexts has raised concerns because it has been demonstrated to cause substantial hepatotoxicity [12].
 Since the liver is the main organ in charge of detoxification, it is especially susceptible to harm from xenobiotics like dichlorvos, which could lead to long-term harm and poor function [13].
 The possible hepatoprotective benefits of traditional medicine, especially the usage of chemicals derived from plants, have drawn interest due to their low side effects [14].
 A promising option for reducing liver damage brought on by environmental pollutants like dichlorvos is curcumin, a bioactive molecule obtained from Curcuma longa that has anti-inflammatory, antioxidant, and hepatoprotective properties [15].
 Its therapeutic ability to reverse dichlorvos-induced hepatotoxicity is still unknown.
 This study aim idto assess curcumin's hepatoprotective properties in reducing dichlorvos-induced toxicity in male Wistar rats.
 The study's specific objective is to evaluate curcumin's capacity to lower oxidative stress, histological alterations, liver enzyme indicators, and inflammatory reactions linked to dichlorvos exposure.
-The results will provide light on curcumin's potential as a natural remedy to shield the liver from harm caused by pesticides.
+Write the statement of novelty, as many other organophasphates are discussed in detail The results will provide light on curcumin's potential as a natural remedy to shield the liver from harm caused by pesticides.

 MATERIALS AND METHODS